jayapriya054/Terraform-VM-Project/README.md

-1. Created a python application
+1.Created a python application

-2. Build dockerimage for python app and pushed it to docker hub.
+2.Build dockerimage for python app and pushed it to docker hub.

 3.Terraform Infrastructure
 Created VPC, 2 subnets, route table, and security groups.